Skip to content

 • How do we use variables?

-• How do we set up root user?
+• How do we set up a root user?

 # Install nginx